GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-nva/README.md

 - the spokes and the trusted landing VPC exchange dynamic routes through VPC peerings
 - on-premises is connected to the trusted landing VPC and it dynamically exchanges BGP routes with GCP (with the landing) using HA VPN
 - the NVAs exchange dynamic routes using BGP with Cloud Routers in the DMZ, Cloud Routers in the landing and cross-regional NVAs.
 This allows VMs in different environments and different regions to communicate.

+#### Regional-VPC NVA

+- routes between multiple subnets within the same VPC are automatically exchanged by GCP
+- if configured, traffic between regional VPCs is managed by the NVAs though the DMZ VPC
+- services that need to be shared by regional VPC hosts can be deployed on the multi-region landing VPC.
+The NVAs route the traffic from the regional landing VPCs to multi-region VPC
+- on-premises is connected to the multi-region landing VPC and consumed by regional landing VPCs as shared service.

 ### Internet egress